euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

-dimensions are 'time' and 'channels', the units are 'ms' and '#' (we use '#' as a pseudo unit for enumeration of things), and the description of the columns would be two arrays: one array of length 30 containing the time stamps for each sample and another array of length 20 containing the channels names.
+dimensions are 'time' and 'channels', the units are 'ms' and '#' (we use '#' as a pseudo unit for enumeration of things), and the description of the columns would be two arrays: one array of length 30 containing the time stamps for each sample and another array of length 20 containing the channel names.
 This data structure can hold all kinds of BCI related data: continuous data, epoched data, spectrograms, feature vectors, etc.

-The data structure can be extended as needed by adding new attributes dynamically at runtime.
+We purposely kept the meta data at a minimum, as each operation that modifies the data also has to check if the meta data is still consistent.
+While it might be desirable to have more meta data, this would also lead to more hosekeeping code which makes the code less readable and more error prone.
+The data structure, however, can be extended as needed by adding new attributes dynamically at runtime.
 All toolbox methods are written in a way that they ignore unknown attributes and never throw them away.

 We tried very hard to to keep the syntax and semantics of the toolbox methods consistent.
 Each method obeys a small set of rules: (1) Methods never modify their input arguments.
-This allows for a functional style of programming which is in our opinon wells suited when diving into the data.
+This allows for a functional style of programming which is in our opinion well suited when diving into the data.
 (2) A Method never modifies attributes of `Data` objects which are unrelated to the functioning of that method.
 Especially does it never remove additional or unknown attributes.
-(3) If a method operates on a specific axis of a `Data` object, it by default obeys a convention about the default ordering of the axis but allows for changing the index of the axis by means of a default argument.
+(3) If a method operates on a specific axis of a `Data` object, it by default obeys a convention about the default ordering of the axis but allows for changing the index of the axis by means of a default arguments.

 Toolbox Methods
 ---------------

-The list of algorithms includes: channel selection, IIR filters, sub-sampling, spectrograms, spectra, baseline removal for signal processing; Common Spatial Patterns (CSP), Source Power Co-modulation (SPoC), classwise average, jumping means, signed :math:`r^2`-values for feature extraction; Linear Discriminant Analyis (LDA) with and without shrinkage for machine learning; various plotting methods and many more.
+The toolbox contains a few data structures (`Data`, `RingBuffer` and `BlockBuffer`), I/O-methods for loading and storing data in foreign formats and off course the actual toolbox algorithms.
+The list of algorithms includes: channel selection, IIR filters, sub-sampling, spectrograms, spectra, baseline removal for signal processing; Common Spatial Patterns (CSP) [Ramoser], Source Power Co-modulation (SPoC) [Dähne], classwise average, jumping means, signed :math:`r^2`-values for feature extraction; Linear Discriminant Analyis (LDA) with and without shrinkage for machine learning [Blankertz], and many more.
 It is worth mentioning that with scikit-learn you have a wide range of machine learning algorithms readily at your disposal.
 Our data format is very compatible with scikit-learn and one can usually apply the algorithms without any data conversion step at all.

 The toolbox also includes plotting facilities that make it easy to quickly generate useful plots out of neurophysiological data.
-Those methods include scalp plots (Figure :ref:`scalp`), time courses (Figure :ref:`average`), and signed :math:`r^2` plots (Figure :ref:`r2`).
+Those methods include scalp plots (Figure :ref:`scalp`), time courses (Figure :ref:`average`), signed :math:`r^2` plots (Figure :ref:`r2`), and more.

 .. figure:: scalp_subj_b.pdf

-    Spatial topography of the average voltage distribution for different time intervals. :label:`scalp`
+    Example scalp plots.
+The plots show the spatial topography of the average voltage distribution for different time intervals and channels.

+    :label:`scalp`

 .. figure:: eeg_classwise_average.pdf

-    Classwise average time courses for two subjects in an ERP experiment for three selected channels.
-The averages were calculated on the whole training set, t=0 ms is the onset of the stimulus.
+    Example time course plots for three selected channels.

     :label:`average`

 .. figure:: eeg_signed_r2.pdf

-    Signed r 2 -values for subject A (top row) and subject B (bottom row).
+    Example signed :math:`r^2`-plots.
 The channels are sorted from frontal to occipital and within each row from left to right.
-The blobs show the time intervals for each channel, which discrim- inate best against the other class.

     :label:`r2`